-Microsoft has been lagging behind the rivals in web browser segment for quite some time.
+Microsoft has been lagging behind the rivals in the web browser segment for quite some time.
 Despite its repeated efforts to revamp the aging Internet Explorer browser and introducing its successor named Edge, rival browsers like Firefox and Chrome have captured the majority of market share in the last decade.
 While Edge browser offers faster performance and enhanced features compared to IE, it has not been much successful in wooing the majority of web users, including those using Windows 10.
 It seems the upcoming Windows 10 update will focus majorly on Microsoft edge development along with unveiling other software updates.

 Microsoft recently unveiled a new Insider Preview build which adds lots of security features and enhancements to the Edge web browser.
 The primary text editor Notepad, which ships with all versions of Windows, also gets some nifty new features.
 The Insider Preview Build 17713 is being deemed as an essential update to Windows 10 by the tech experts.
-Windows Insider is Microsoft’s open software testing programme enables users with valid Windows 10 license to test pre-release builds which were earlier given only to the developers.
+Windows Insider is Microsoft’s open software testing program enables users with valid Windows 10 license to test pre-release builds which were earlier given only to the developers.
 This preview release also brings a few new sign-in methods.

 The much-touted browser, which is bundled in with users, Windows 10 will get several enhancements in the coming days, as per the updates.